rdk/p2rank/src/main/groovy/cz/siret/prank/fforest/README.txt

 Do not forget to add a comma and a backslash to the previous line.

-5. Use the “FastRandomForest” class is in the hr.irb.fastRandomForest package in the "Classify" tab.
+5. Use the ï¿½FastRandomForestï¿½ class is in the hr.irb.fastRandomForest
+package in the "Classify" tab.
 The other three classes cannot be used directly.